RobertoRoos/sawIntuitiveResearchKitWiki/Build.md

 ## 4. Setting up some environment variables
+If you intend to do some C ++ development or coding this is a nicer environment(IDE).

 cisst/saw uses a few environment variables, standard ones such as `PATH` (see http://www.linfo.org/path_env_var.html) and `LD_LIBRARY_PATH` (see http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html).
 To simplify the user's life, we provide scripts to set these environment variables based on individual setups.
 To set your environment variables with `bash`, go in your build tree and type: